Asian Beetle Infestation in Texas

 Clean areas where they've left an odor behind as it attracts other Asian Beetles.
 Use products such as Citronella or scented oils to further mask the smell after cleaning.

-YardDoc provides licensed organic pest control to help you prevent and eliminate unwanted pests, rodents, and critters including mosquitoes, millipedes, termites, grubs, scorpions, bed bugs, spiders, ants, ticks, and cockroaches.
+YardDoc provides licensed organic pest control to help you prevent and eliminate unwanted pests, rodents, and critters including mosquitoes, millipedes, termites, grubs, scorpions, bed bugs, spiders, ants, ticks, wasps, and cockroaches.

 Are Asian Beetles invading your home or office?
 Get in touch with YardDoc to get a free quote for a fast, effective solution.
 Take a look at our happy customer reviews, then take a look at our other services.